Monday, November 13, 2017 National News · The Latest

 Family Promise Gala Brings the Roaring Twenties to Summit

 Flappers and fedoras were the order of the evening as Family Promise hosted its annual Fall Fling at Canoe Brook Country Club on November 3.
-145 guests attended the Twenties-themed event in support of our mission to mobilize communities and empower families experiencing homelessness into sustainable independence.
+145 guests attended the Twenties-themed event which raised more than $280,000 in support of our mission to mobilize communities and empower families experiencing homelessness into sustainable independence.

 Nadim Ahmed, President of the Hematology & Oncology Franchise for Celgene and a new member of the Family Promise Board of Trustees, acted as emcee, with Tiger Cass, a Family Promise board member and Managing Director of Susquehanna International Group, leading the auction.